Anjali-S-MBCS/Object-Detection/README.md

-# Object Tracker using OpenCV and Python
+# Object Detection using OpenCV and Python

-A versatile object tracking application built with Python.
-This allows users to run a lightweight, CPU-based tracker using OpenCV's DNN module and YOLOv4.
+A versatile object detection & tracking application built with Python; allowing users to run a lightweight, CPU-based tracker using OpenCV's DNN module and YOLOv4.

 ## ✨ Features